Finding External Funding

 - If you have the opportunity, try to meet with a program officer of the sponsor at a professional conference or at the sponsor’s offices.
 However, make sure that you follow the appropriate protocol.
 Most sponsor representatives prefer to meet applicants who have made an appointment ahead of time.
 When discussing a funding idea with a program officer make sure to respect the fact that the program officer is expected to treat every potential applicant equally and fairly.

-- If you are searching for funding from any of the National Institutes for Health (NIH) programs, you may wish to attend one of the NIH’s regional meetings on program funding and grants administration.
+- If you are searching for funding from any of the National Institutes for Health (NIH) programs, you may wish to attend one of the NIH regional seminars on program funding and grants administration.
 These are offered in various locations within the United States during the year.
 These meetings give potential applicants an opportunity to talk with NIH program officers about their ideas and learn more about NIH funding programs.
-These meetings are posted on the NIH Office of Extramural Research web site under News and Events.

 - The National Science Foundation (NSF) also offers regional grants conferences during the year.
-These meetings, posted on the NSF web site, provide an opportunity for PIs to interact with program officers and discuss funding options.
+These meetings provide an opportunity for PIs to interact with program officers and discuss funding options.
 In addition, you may wish to inform the NSF program officer who organizes the proposal review for a funding program that you are interested in that you would be willing to serve as a peer reviewer for future competitions.
 If selected to serve as a peer reviewer you will not evaluate your own proposal, but you will have the opportunity to see firsthand how proposals for this program are evaluated.
 This can provide you with valuable insight into the NSF proposal review process.

 - The last recommendation that will contribute the most to your success in finding future funding is to do the following: PAY ATTENTION TO WHAT THE SPONSOR WANTS TO FUND.
 Many applicants are more interested in the project that they want to carry out than what the sponsor hopes to accomplish.
 If all you think about is your goals and your needs, your funding search will be non-productive.
 The best outcome possible for an external funding search is to find a sponsor that has a funding program or agenda that closely matches your objectives.